 Can I park for more than 2 hours with no permit?

-No. Parking in any zone for longer than 2 hours with no permit will result in a citation.
+Parking in the Palo Alto RPP Program Area without a permit for longer than two hours will result in a citation.

 I’m a resident.
 Why do I need to pay for a permit?